AtomLinter/linter-eslint/README.md

 **Note**: This plugin finds the nearest .eslintrc file and uses the `--config` command line argument to use that file.
 If no config file is found, it uses the `defaultEslintConfig` setting instead.

+The `eslintRulesDir` is relative to the working directory (project root).

 ## Contributing
 If you would like to contribute enhancements or fixes, please do the following: